HKITYAN/order-service/README.md

 * use `docker exec -it order-service-dev npm run test:e2e` (when using `./start.sh -d`) or `docker exec -it order-service npm run test:e2e` (when using `./start.sh`)

+## CICD

+* pull request from feature -> master will triger Travis CI build
+* Travis CI will do both Unit testing & e2e testing, but skip deployment
+* then reviewer merge pull reguest to master
+* Travis will run testing again and if pass, push the order-service image to docker hub
+* Finally it will inform AWS Elastic Beanstalk to pull image from docker hub and build for production
+* Demo can be shown from loacl commit on actual aws production

 ## Special notes for development